Affirmative action: Quotas

-Law regarding quotas and affirmative action varies widely from nation to nation.

-Caste-based and other group-based quotas are used in the reservation system.
+Quotas are numerical requirements for a particular protected characteristic.
+Examples include racial quotas, gender quotas, reserved political positions and the reservation system.
+Laws regarding quotas for affirmative action vary widely from nation to nation.
+While quotas addressing underrepresentation have been described as affirmative action, quotas addressing overrepresentation such as Jewish quotas have been described as discriminatory.

 In 2012, the European Union Commission approved a plan for women to constitute 40% of non-executive board directorships in large listed companies in Europe by 2020.
 Directive (EU) 2022/2381 requires that EU member states adopt by 28 December 2024 laws to ensure that by 30 June 2026 members of the underrepresented sex hold at least 40% of non-executive director positions and at least 33% of all director positions, including both executive and non-executive directors, for listed companies.
 Directive (EU) 2022/2381 expires on 31 December 2038.

 In Sweden, the Supreme Court has ruled that "affirmative action" ethnic quotas in universities are discrimination and hence unlawful.
 It said that the requirements for the intake should be the same for all.
 The justice minister said that the decision left no room for uncertainty.